JoelNiklaus/LegalDatasets/finetune/online_terms_of_service/README.md

 By only considering the clause topic, we separated the clause topic from the fairness level classification.
 Thus, the label set could be reduced to just 9 classes.
 This dataset poses a multi-label multi-class sentence classification problem.

-The following label distribution shows the number of occurrences per label per split. `total_occurrences` sums up the previous rows. `split_size` is the number of sentences per split.
+The following label distribution shows the number of occurrences per label per split. `total occurrences` sums up the previous rows (number of clause topics per split). `split size` is the number of sentences per split.

 | clause topic          |       train |       validation |       test |